WouterBos/Peruse/Readme.md

 Peruse is run from command prompt with Ringo.
 This is how you run Peruse:

+Check a single file:
+`ringo main.js -file=Less/test.less`

-In case of multiple files:
+Check multiple files:
-ringo main.js -file=Less/test-bad.less;Less/test-good.less
+`ringo main.js -file=Less/test-bad.less;Less/test-good.less`

-In case of a single file
+Automatically fix error: (USE AT YOUR OWN RISK)
-ringo main.js -file=Less/test.less
+`ringo main.js -file=Less/test.less`

 Directory structure
 ===================

 	|-- config     RingoJS folder.
 	|-- less       Some Less files to test Peruse.
 	main.js        The runner.
-RingoJS has to run this file to get Peruse started. peruse.js    The Peruse library. run.bat      Windows batch file.
-Runs some tests on the files in the "less" folder.
+RingoJS has to run this file to get Peruse started. peruse.js      The Peruse library.
+	demo.bat       Windows batch file.
+It does a test on a 'bad' and a 'good' Less file. test-dev.bat   Windows batch file used during development.